-Here are programs that actually recycle some of those seemingly “unusable” items we have in our wardrobes:
+Here are programs that actually recycle clothes and some of the seemingly “unusable” items we have in our wardrobes:

 How to Recycle Clothing

-The best thing is first to look into local textile recycling options.
+The best thing is first to look into local textile and clothing recycling options.
 Some cities will have textile collection streams or some thrift stores/charity shops do also partner with textile recyclers for worn out and unsalable pieces, but be sure to first check that this is the case so the items aren’t just ending up in the trash.

 If you can’t find a local program then I:CO partners can also be an option.
 I:CO partners with brands to allow them to take back clothing and shoes in their stores (both brick-and-mortar and online).

 Where to Recycle Underwear

 This is the most common one I get asked about: What to do with old underwear?
 It’s obviously not good to donate used underwear, so many people think it’s garbage.
 However old underwear can actually be recycled!

 Knickey has a recycling program where they’ll take back their own undies, as well as underwear, bras, socks, and tights from any brands (including men’s & kid’s underwear).
 They get shredded up and turned into usable products like insulation and industrial textiles.
 Plus, as a thank-you for recycling, they’ll give you a free pair of organic cotton undies!